n42r/n42r.github.io/index.md

 My strengths lie at the intersection of product design & development, R&D, [application architecture](https://en.wikipedia.org/wiki/Applications_architecture), and business strategy.

-In the past couple of years, my energy has been dedicated to developing a *data architecture* for inter-organizational data sharing and exchange (something between a data lake and a data mesh but for multiple organizations).
+In the past couple of years, my energy has been dedicated to developing a *data architecture* for inter-organizational data sharing and exchange (something between a data lake and a data mesh but for more than one organization).
 See [this page](phd) for an overview of my doctoral work.

 Before that, I worked on product design and development in a small to medium size company that develops social media apps and games.
 I also worked in logic-based AI (not machine learning) in developing computer players for board games, as well as doing academic research in cognitive robotics.
 I have also taken teaching and managerial roles in universities.
 Here's a [portfolio](assets/pdf/kasrin_protfolio_upgraded_23.pdf) of projects I was involved in before my doctoral work (2005-2013).